h2oai/h2o-3/h2o-docs/src/product/security.rst

 Caveats and Missing Pieces
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

- - This feature CANNOT be used together with the ``--useUDP`` flag.
+ - This feature CANNOT be used together with the ``-useUDP`` flag.
 We currently do not support DTLS or any other encryption for UDP.
  - Should you start a mixed cloud of SSL and nonSSL nodes, the SSL ones will fail to bootstrap, while the nonSSL ones will become unresponsive.
  - H2O does not provide in-memory data encryption.
 This might spill data to disk in unencrypted form should swaps to disk occur.
 As a workaround, an encrypted drive is advised.
  - H2O does not support encryption of data saved to disk, should appropriate flags be enabled.
 Similar to the previous caveat, the user can use an encrypted drive to work around this issue.